This is my Fourth interview in the Classical Conversations Series and today pianist Lucy Parham is in the spotlight.

-Lucy won the piano class of the 1984 BBC TV Young Musician of the Year competition.
+Lucy won the piano class of the 1984 BBC TV Young Musician competition.
 She made her debut at the Royal Festival Hall aged just 16 and has appeared regularly at all the major venues around the UK and abroad.
 She has collaborated with mny conductors including Barry Wordsworth, Sir Charles Groves, Bryden Thompson, Jane Glover, En Shao, Richard Hickox, Antoni Wit, Owain Arwel Hughes, Yoav Talmi, Veronika Dudarova, Martyn Brabbins, Sian Edwards, John Wilson and Jean-Claude Cassadesus.

 Orchestral appearances include the London Philharmonic, Philharmonia, Royal Philharmonic, BBC Philharmonic, RTE, Ulster, BBC Concert, Royal Liverpool Philharmonic, London Mozart Players, City of London Sinfonia, Hallé and Royal Scottish National Orchestra, and abroad with the Russian State Symphony Orchestra at the Tchaikovsky Hall and Great Hall in Moscow, Bergen Philharmonic, L’Orchestre National de Lille, L’Orchestre Rencontres Suisse, and on three tours with the Sofia Philharmonic and the Polish National Radio Symphony Orchestra.